ioBroker/ioBroker.admin/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) show info, if server time differs from client time
+* (foxriver76) remove confusion with different names for state (datapoint and state)

 ### 6.9.1 (2023-08-22)
 * (foxriver76) allow resizing of all columns in objects tab